Neural Transformer Backflow for Solving Momentum-Resolved Ground States of Strongly Correlated Materials

 While it has been shown that NQS can accurately capture many-body physics under the real-space formalism ~\cite{cassella2023discovering,pescia2023message,kim2023neural,lou2023neural,entwistle2023electronic,wilson2022wave,li2022ab,scherbela2022solving,adams2021variational,smith2024ground,luo2023pairing,teng2024solving, qian2024taming,li2024emergent,Luo2024NNMoire, geier2025attention,romero2025spectroscopy}, incorporating NQS into the MBP formalism remains unexplored.
 In particular, despite the full Hilbert space without band truncation can be access in real space, enforcing momentum conservation becomes computationally expensive due to the need for symmetrization over all lattice translations.
 This makes the calculation of the energy spectrum of momentum resolved ground states, which contains important features such as degeneracies and energy gaps, computationally expensive.
 In contrast, in the MBP formalism, distinct momentum sectors are naturally decoupled due to momentum conservation.

-In this work, we develop a powerful NQS ansatz, namely neural Transformer backflow (NTB), to solve the MBP Hamiltonian.
-Incorporating the high representation power of Transformer in NNBF, NTB extends the HF formalism to a many-body level, exceeding the performance of existing architectures.
+In this work, we develop a neural Transformer backflow (NTB) framework, to solve the MBP Hamiltonian.
+Our architecture is mean-field transcendental, parameter-efficient, and fermionic intrinsic, exhibits superior performance compared to existing neural ansatzes.
+We also introduce a new sampling technique, which allows the calculation of the momentum-resolved many-body ground-state spectrum, revealing important information on energy degeneracy and gaps.
 By employing NTB to solve the MBP Hamiltonian for moir\'e materials, we demonstrate that NTB not only agrees with exact diagonalization (ED) results for small systems with a few bands, but also extends beyond the limitations of ED, enabling access to higher bands and larger system sizes.
 Furthermore, we also show that NTB can accurately capture intricate quantum phases over various of filling factors, including charge density waves (CDW), fractional Chern insulator (FCI) and anomalous Hall Fermi liquids (AHFL), in moir\'e materials across a wide range of parameter regimes.
 This offers a unified approach for the simulation of strongly correlated materials within the MBP framework.

 \textit{Multi-Band Projected Hamiltonian---.} We start with the Hamiltonian of a generic many-body system defined on a periodic lattice.
 For a system that includes $N_k$ $\boldsymbol{k}$-points truncated at $N_b$ Bloch bands, the MBP Hamiltonian take the form of: